yash093/linux-shell-scripting/README.md

 ## Scripts

-Here are some of the scripts you will find in this repository:
+Here are some of the example of scripts you will find in this repository:

 - **nodeHealth.sh**: outputs the data like memory usage and no. of CPUs.
 - **ifElse.sh**: script for demostrating if else in shell.

 ## Contributing

 Contributions to this repository are welcome!
-If you have any improvements, bug fixes, or additional scripts that you would like to share, please feel free to submit a pull request.
-Ensure that your contributions adhere to the repository's code of conduct.
+If you would like to share additional scripts, please feel free to submit a pull request.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code and scripts provided here for personal or commercial purposes.

 Happy scripting!